Cat found abandoned in pet carrier packed with snow

 "This isn't the thing to do right now, dumping an animal, when it's below zero," Razo said.

 The shelter is asking for anyone with information on the cat to contact them.
+More than $1,000 has been raised on Facebook to reward anyone with information that leads to an arrest and prosecution.

 We reached out to Whiteside County Animal Control, but they have not returned our messages.